pathogenwatch-oss/vista/README.md

 ## How to use
 Vista takes a DNA sequence FASTA file as input and outputs a JSON format result to STDOUT.
-While it will directly on the command line, we only support running one of the official Vista Docker images.
+While it will run directly on the command line, we only support building and running Docker images.
-The current images can be found at [our GitLab registry](https://gitlab.com/cgps/vista/container_registry/893140).
 To create a local or bespoke build, we recommend building a Docker image using the provided [Dockerfile](/Dockerfile).
 However, it is straightforward to install and run locally using Python3 + BLAST.

 ### Running via Docker
 ```
+git clone [vista repo]
+cd vista
 docker build --rm -t vista .
 cd ~/my_fasta_dir
 docker run --rm -v $PWD:/tmp vista /tmp/my_vibrio_genome.fasta > result.json